Steve Bruce: West Bromwich Albion

 On 3 February 2022, Bruce was appointed manager of EFL Championship club West Bromwich Albion, replacing Valérien Ismaël.
 Bruce signed an 18-month contract with West Brom who, at the time, were in sixth place in the Championship.
 He left the role eight months later with the team 22nd in the division, their lowest league position for more than two decades.

 Blackpool

 Bruce was appointed head coach of EFL League One team Blackpool on 3 September 2024, replacing Neil Critchley.
 Following a perfect start to his time in charge, winning his first four matches, he was named EFL League One Manager of the Month for September 2024.
 On 4 October 2025, Bruce was sacked as manager after a 2–0 defeat to AFC Wimbledon left the club second-bottom of the table.
+The following month, Bruce admitted it is unlikely he will manage a club again, but did not rule out an advisory role.

 Life outside football

 Personal life

 Bruce has been married since February 1983 to Janet (née Smith), who is also from the Hexham area, and went to the same school as Bruce.
 The couple have two children, Alex (born 1984) and Amy (born 1987).
 Alex also became a professional footballer, and was signed by his father for Hull City in July 2012.
 He had previously played under his father's management at Birmingham City, but left the club in 2006, in part due to accusations of nepotism levelled at his father.
 Amy was linked romantically with Aston Villa player Lee Hendrie in tabloid newspaper stories in 2004, which provoked an angry response from her father, who described the reports as "lies", and claimed that journalists had gone so far as to contact his doctor and examine his household waste in an attempt to uncover gossip.
 In September 2004, Bruce was involved in an altercation outside his home with two men who were attempting to steal his daughter's car.
 The affray left him with facial injuries but did not prevent him from travelling to a Premier League match the same day.
 After the incident, one newspaper attempted to connect it with the allegations concerning Hendrie, leading Bruce to contemplate legal action.